Key Takeaways

 How does the botanical origin and harvesting time of valerian root affect its potency?

 The potency of valerian root depends on its botanical origin and the timing of harvest, as these factors influence the concentration of active compounds like valerenic acids.
-Roots harvested at optimal times and from well-suited regions tend to have higher levels of these key constituents, supporting more effective supplementation.
+Roots harvested at optimal times and from well-suited regions tend to have higher levels of these key constituents, supporting more consistent formulation quality.

 What are the main active compounds in valerian root and how do they contribute to its effects?

 Valerian root’s main active compounds include valerenic acids, valepotriates, and various antioxidants.
-Valerenic acids are primarily responsible for supporting relaxation and sleep, while other compounds may contribute to calming effects and overall wellness.
+Valerenic acids are commonly associated with relaxation and sleep support, while other compounds may play a role in promoting a calm state and overall wellness.

 Login